gdamdam/awesome-decentralized-web/README.md

 * [Mediachain](http://www.mediachain.io/) -  a media library built on IPFS that makes it easy to publish, track, and discover creative work.
 * [Onename](https://onename.com/) - a global database for people, companies, websites and more.
 * [StrongLink](https://github.com/btrask/stronglink) - a searchable, syncable, content-addressable notetaking system
+* [Blockply](https://blockply.com/) - a collection of the most interesting & outstanding Blockchain projects.

 ## Credits: